-The Epcot Coral Reef Restaurant has a wall of 8 feet high windows which look onto the huge saltwater aquarium.
+The Epcot Coral Reef Restaurant has a wall of 8 feet high windows that look onto the huge saltwater aquarium.
 Diners can view not only 85 species of tropical fish but also the divers who often swim past the windows.
 Somehow the humans are often more interesting than the fish!

 Photo by Expressmonorail

 Coral Reef is one of the most expensive of the Disney Epcot restaurants.
 However, it still only uses one Dining Credit if you are on the Disney Dining Plan.
 This means it is a great value if you are using the Disney Dining Plan.

 A really nice feature is that if you get a seat by the aquarium you will be given a “cheat sheet” which identifies the fish in the tank This is a great way to keep young children entertained.
 The adults find it pretty cool as well.

 If you get the chance to dine at the Epcot Coral Reef Restaurant you really should.
 The setting and the food make it one of the best places to dine in Epcot and it is one of our favorites in Disney World.

 Epcot Coral Reef Restaurant offers both lunch and dinner.
 The main theme, of course, is seafood but there are plenty of other choices on the menu.

 On the Epcot Coral Reef menu appetizer choices include:

 Creamy Lobster Soup made with Chervil and Brandy $10.00